matthew-collett/go-ctag/README.md

 - Apply custom processing on fields based on their tags.
 - Assert types to field values.
 - Filter and find tags based on custom conditions.
+- Automatic type conversion with the `SetField` helper function.

 ## Installation